puneet-ekline/ekline-kubernetes-website/content/en/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm.md

 [Upgrading Linux nodes](/docs/tasks/administer-cluster/kubeadm/upgrading-linux-nodes) document for instructions on how to upgrade kubeadm.

 When you upgrade, the kubelet restarts every few seconds as it waits in a crashloop for kubeadm to tell it what to do.
-This crashloop is expected and normal.
+This crashloop is expected.
 After you initialize your control-plane, the kubelet runs normally.
 {{< /note >}}